openEDI/documentation/PoroTomo/PoroTomo.md

 The following datasets are available in HDF5 and HSDS files:

 - channel: channel number (along cabel)
-- crs: coordinate reference system (not presently available)
+- crs: coordinate reference system
 - das: 2D array with das data (shape: t x channel)
 - t: time in µs with respect to start of survey
 - trace: enumerated integers over length of the trace
-- x: x position of channel (not presently available)
+- x: x position of channel
-- y: y position of channel (not presently available)
+- y: y position of channel
-- z: z position of channel (not presently available)
+- z: z position of channel

 ## References: